-However, if you cannot travel to Prague, we do offer consultation via Skype or through email with our doctor, both of which are free of charge.
+However, if you cannot travel to Prague, we do offer consultation via Skype or through phone with our doctor, both of which are free of charge.

 Following your initial consultation and deposit, your IVF cycle may commence.
 We begin with ovarian stimulation, using special medications to help your body produce a larger number of eggs than usual.
 Stimulation starts on the second day of your menstrual cycle and has the added benefit of helping to thicken your uterine lining to encourage successful embryo transfer.

-Ultrasound scans on the 6th and 9th day of your cycle check endometrial thickness and confirm your stimulation medication dosage is optimal.
-These scans may be performed by your doctor back home, if you prefer, but we recommend at least the second be conducted at our clinic.
+Ultrasound scans on the 7th and 9th day of your cycle check endometrial thickness and confirm your stimulation medication dosage is optimal.
+These scans may be performed by your doctor back home, if you prefer, but we strongly recommend at least the second be conducted at our clinic.

 Around the 12th day of your cycle, your eggs are retrieved and a sperm sample is collected from your partner—unless already collected during your in-person consultation or donor sperm is being used.